-In the History of Rhinestones, Rhinestone Costume Jewelry is a genre of Vintage Costume Jewelry and comprises of dazzling little transparent crystals, originally found along the Rhine River in Austria.
-Well, Austria may well be the host-master of the Rhinestone but the Argyle Pink Diamonds call Australia home.
-Oh, well...you can't have everything...
+In the History of Rhinestones, Rhinestone Costume Jewelry is a genre of Vintage Costume Jewelry and is comprised of dazzling little transparent crystals, originally found along the Rhine River in Austria.
+Okay, Austria may well be the host-master of the Rhinestone but it's Argyle Pink Diamonds that call Australia home!

 The Rhine River is one of the most important rivers in Europe and in the late 1800s, it was filled with quartz pebbles in brilliant colors.
 It is from the Rhine River that these little crystals owe their name.

 As the natural, organic rhinestones, sourced from the Rhine River, were gradually depleted, imitation glass pebbles replaced them.
 Today, these "pretty pebbles" are sometimes referred to as "Sea-Glass" and Sea-Glass jewelry is gaining in popularity among wire jewelry artists today.

 Is "Paste" another word for Rhinestones, you may be wondering?
 Glass paste that simulated gemstones that do not cost the earth can trace its history much further back, to the Roman era and even further back still, to the magnificent jewelry of Ancient Egypt!
 However, Rhinestone Costume jewelry should not be confused with Antique Paste jewelry.
 A "foil" which is a metallic leaf of various colors, was sometimes placed under a clear paste or inferior gemstone to enhance its appearance.

 Fast forward to Austria, the country renowned for the revival of Rhinestones and in the glittering world of rhinestone costume jewelry, the name Swarovski, an Austrian success story, stands alone.